Conductivity of concentrated salt solutions: Results and discussion

-Indeed, Eq.~\eqref{eq:relax} provides an excellent fit to the data up to $R_h\sqrt{c_{\infty}} \simeq 6 \times 10^{-3}$ (millimolar concentrations).
-Upon increasing concentration further the experimental data begin to approach to calculations from Eq.~\eqref{eq:K_appr}, and in concentrated solutions, $R_h\sqrt{c_{\infty}} \geq 8 \times 10^{-2}$ (or $c_{\infty} \geq 0.5$ mol/l), our theory that includes an electrophoretic retardation solely is in excellent agreement with experiment.
-It is natural to conclude that when dilution is low the relaxation effect reduces with $c_{\infty}$ and disappears at high concentrations.
-Experimental observations~\cite{carman.pc:1969,wachter.w:2007}, simulations~\cite{bernard.o:2023}, and (numerical) calculations based on a nonlocal electrostatics approach~\cite{kalikin.nn:2024} produce an endorsement of our conclusion.
-We also recall, that \citet{overbeek} argued that, although in highly dilute solutions the relaxation effect grows with $c_{\infty}$ (see Eq.~\eqref{eq:relax}), after reaching a maximum this correction to electrophoresis of colloid particles should reduce and disappears at high salt.
-Exactly the same was found here for inorganic salt solutions, which supports the concept of point-particle duality of ions.
+Upon increasing concentration further the experimental data begin to approach the results of calculations from Eq.~\eqref{eq:K_appr}, and in concentrated solutions, $R_h\sqrt{c_{\infty}} \geq 8 \times 10^{-2}$ (or $c_{\infty} \geq 0.5$ mol/l), the theory that includes an electrophoresis solely is in excellent agreement with experiment.
+It is natural to conclude that, although in highly dilute solutions the relaxation effect grows with $c_{\infty}$ [see Eq.~\eqref{eq:relax}], after reaching a maximum this correction to electrophoresis of inorganic salt ions should reduce and disappears at high salt.
+As the side note, exactly the same trends have been predicted already by~\citet{overbeek} for standard colloid particles.